dolohow/telegracommando/README.md

 ## Security
 You should probably not give access to this bot to people you don't trust.
 It was not designed with security in mind.

-## TODO
-Add way to pass arguments in secure and easy manner.